-A new Energy Systems Catapult report ‘Mobilising the response to Electric Vehicle growth in the UK’ has urged all market players – transmission, network operators, government, vehicle manufacturers – to come together and explore ways to avoid network capacity constraints which could impede the roll-out of EVs.
+Energy Systems Catapult has held an industry event ‘Mobilising the response to Electric Vehicle growth in the UK’ to highlight the effects of Electric Vehicle (EV) uptake on the electricity grid, and to explore ways to avoid network capacity constraints which could impede the roll-out of EVs.

 In recent weeks, the fast-moving arena of EVs has seen much activity: